 After World War II, the people of Rotterdam had a blank slate with which to work.
 From this bleak beginning, they fashioned brilliance as the decades passed.
 The results today are remarkable: Rotterdam stands as a testament to diversity, creativity, diligence, energy, and possibility.

-And if you have a chance to stay inside one of the Cube Houses, I highly recommend it.
+So go to Rotterdam.
+Experience the energy yourself.
+Rent a room in one of the Cube houses.
 When night falls and you find yourself at the top of an angled roof overlooking a glittering city, you’ll feel as though you’ve just been launched into orbit, too.

 (right) Oude Delft canal and leaning tower of Gothic Protestant Oude Kerk church at night, Delft, Netherlands.